-Title: In the Name of National Interest: Persuasion by Democratic Coercion and Delegation in Security Politics
+Title: In the Name of National Interest: Persuasion in Security Politics

-Suong, Clara H., Desposato, Scott, and Gartzke, Erik. ``How Democratic is the Democratic Peace?
-A Survey Experiment of Political Preferences in Brazil and China" (Under Review).
+Suong, Clara H., Scott Desposato, and Erik Gartzke. ``How Democratic is the Democratic Peace?
+A Survey Experiment of Political Preferences in Brazil and China."
+Accepted.
+Brazilian Political Science Review.

 Annual Meeting of the Society for Political Methodology, University of Wisconsin, Madison, July 2017 (Poster)